-- remote_command (string) command to run on the worker - args (dictionary) arguments to pass to the command - collectStdout if True, collect the command's stdout - ignore_updates true to ignore remote updates - decodeRC dictionary associating rc values to buildsteps results constants (e.g. SUCCESS, FAILURE, WARNINGS) - stdioLogName name of the log to which to write the command's stdio
+- args (dictionary) arguments to pass to the command - collectStdout if True, collect the command's stdout - ignore_updates true to ignore remote updates - decodeRC dictionary associating rc values to buildsteps results constants (e.g. SUCCESS, FAILURE, WARNINGS) - stdioLogName name of the log to which to write the command's stdio

 This class handles running commands, consisting of a command name and a dictionary of arguments.
-If true, ignore updates will suppress any updates sent from the worker.
+If true, ignore_updates will suppress any updates sent from the worker.